ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 {:toc}

 Currently, I'm using google custom search engine which does a pretty good job but it doesn't fetch posts while I'm typing like how the actual google.com does.
-I might change this in the future but for now I'm keeping it.
-To be honest, I'm getting a little revenue from adsense whenever it shows ads above search results.
+~~I might change this in the future but for now I'm keeping it.~~ I changed it in the new layout.

 If you're looking for Custom Search Engine by Google then please visit: [The easiest search option for Jekyll](https://blog.webjeda.com/jekyll-search/){: target="_blank"}